 Nuclear waste could be recycled for diamond battery power

 The second nuclear station on the bank of the River Severn is Oldbury, which stopped producing electricity in 2012.
-This site completed defuelling in 2016 is is now in the early decommissioning phase.
+This site completed defueling in 2016 and is now in the early decommissioning phase.

 These two sites, as well as the reactors at Hinkley Point in Somerset and other decommissioned sites across the UK, hold vast amounts of irradiated graphite that hold the Carbon-14 isotope that could be recycled to generate power.

-This suggests potential applications for medical purposes such as ultra-long lasting batteries for hearing aids or pacemakers.
+As well as using the batteries in environments where conventional power sources cannot easily be replaced, there are potential applications for medical purposes such as for hearing aids or pacemakers.
 It could even be possible to power spacecraft or satellites for much further travel than is currently possible.

 Professor Scott added: “The ultimate aim is to have a factory based at one of the former power stations in the South West that takes Carbon-14 isotopes directly from the graphite blocks for use in diamond batteries.

 “This would significantly reduce the radioactivity of the remaining material, making it easier and safer to manage.

 “With the majority of the UK’s nuclear power plants set to go offline in the next 10-15 years this presents a huge opportunity to recycle a large amount of material to generate power for so many great uses.”

 This technology is a strong example of the research and innovation being developed in the South West region, the home to the only nuclear new build project in the UK.